 Serving All Of Hawaii And California • Free Consultation

-The Law Offices of Preston Easley handles cases involving maritime and admiralty law and actively fights for the rights of injured longshoremen, seamen, crew members, passengers, and maritime workers.
+The Law Offices of Preston Easley handles longshore claims involving maritime and admiralty law and actively fights for the rights of injured longshoremen, seamen, crew members, passengers, and injured maritime workers.
 As an attorney, Mr. Easley has personally handled numerous catastrophic maritime accidents involving cranes, forklifts, dredges, barges, tugboats, and defective products and equipment.
-At the appellate level, he has been a pioneer in expanding the rights of injured workers, frequently reversing lower court decisions and making new law.
+At the appellate level, he has been a pioneer in expanding the rights of injured workers, frequently reversing lower court decisions and making new laws.
 [Published Decisions]

-Preston Easley is an experienced longshoremen accident lawyer with considerable expertise in handling federal and state cases in the field of maritime and admiralty law.
-He will aggressively seek the maximum amount of compensation you are entitled to receive.
-For a free initial consultation, call or email our law firm today.
+Preston Easley is an experienced longshoremen accident lawyer with considerable expertise in handling federal and state cases in the field of maritime law and admiralty law.
+He will aggressively seek the maximum amount of financial compensation you are entitled to receive for your longshore claim.
+For a free initial consultation, call or email our longshore attorney today.